The Cheapest EarthLink Internet Plans: Save Money on Wi-Fi

 Does EarthLink have no-contract internet?

 Most of the time, EarthLink requires a 12-month contract.
 However, you can call EarthLink’s customer service line to see if a no-contract plan is available in your area.
-You also need to call to check the price difference between a month-to-month plan and a 12-month contract, as no-contract prices aren’t available online.
+Fixed wireless customers can choose a 12-month contract or opt for month-to-month payments, so you also need to call to check the price difference between a month-to-month plan and a 12-month contract, as no-contract prices aren’t available online.

 EarthLink’s best internet deals